alwaysbegrowing/arbor-contracts/spec/Broker.md

 uint256 amount
 ```

+For non-convertible bonds, a borrower should:
-The borrower should be able to withdraw their collateral under the following conditions:
-* Bond is not convertable and the principle + interest amount has been repaid.
-(Make sure flash loans are possible)
+* Be able to withdraw their collateral if the principle + interest amount has been repaid.
+(Make sure flash loans are possible).
-* Bond is convertable, principle + interest repaid, currentDate > maturity date

-The borrower should not be able to withdraw their collateral under the following conditions:
+* Not be able to withdraw collateral if the principle + interest has not been repaid.

+For convertible bonds, at minimum, the amount of collateral required is the total amount of bonds multiplied by the convertibility ratio.
+See [Convertibility](#Convertibility).
+A borrower may include collateral in addition to this amount.
+A borrower should
+* Be able to withdraw the portion, if one exists, of the collateral that is not being used to cover the convertibility of the bond if the principle + interest has been repaid and the current date < maturityDate.
-* Bond is convertable and the current date < maturityDate
+* Be able to withdraw the full amount of collateral if the principle + interest has been repaid and the current date > maturityDate
+* Not be able to withdraw collateral if the principle + interest has not been repaid.

 In the case of a default - there needs to be a way for bondholders to get a pro rata share of this collateral.
 This will probably be done via a `redeem` method - the same one bondholders would use on a non-defaulted bond to get their share of the `repayment` amount.